bgoonz/docs-collection/github/github/managing-files-in-a-repository/working-with-non-code-files/rendering-differences-in-prose-documents.md

   - /articles/rendering-differences-in-prose-documents
   - /github/managing-files-in-a-repository/rendering-differences-in-prose-documents
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Repositories
 shortTitle: Differences in prose
 ---

-Commits and pull requests that include prose documents have the ability to represent those documents with *source* and *rendered* views.
+Commits and pull requests that include prose documents have the ability to represent those documents with _source_ and _rendered_ views.

 The source view shows the raw text that has been typed, while the rendered view shows how that text would look once it's rendered on {% data variables.product.product_name %}.
 For example,